-People For the American Way was among the nearly fifty national, state, and local LGBTQ and allied organizations that sent a letter to the Senate Judiciary Committee in opposition to the nomination of Eric Dreiband to be Assistant Attorney General for Civil Rights at the Department of Justice, citing the nomination as further evidence of the Trump administration’s disdain for civil rights.
-You can view and download this letter, with footnotes, here.
+People For the American Way is among the national, state, and local LGBTQ and allied organizations that oppose the nomination of Eric Dreiband to be Assistant Attorney General for Civil Rights at the Department of Justice, citing the nomination as further evidence of the Trump administration’s disdain for civil rights.
+You can download our letter here.

 Dear Chairman Grassley and Ranking Member Feinstein:

-On behalf of Lambda Legal and the undersigned 46 national, state and local organizations serving the lesbian, gay, bisexual and transgender (LGBT) community and those living with HIV, we write to oppose the nomination of Eric S. Dreiband to serve as the Assistant Attorney General for the Civil Rights Division of the U.S. Department of Justice (“Justice Department” or “DOJ”).
-Experienced and principled leadership is needed to ensure that the civil rights of our most vulnerable populations are protected and enforced.
+On behalf of Lambda Legal and the 62 undersigned national, state and local organizations serving the lesbian, gay, bisexual and transgender (LGBT) community, we write to again oppose the nomination of Eric S. Dreiband to serve as the Assistant Attorney General for the Civil Rights Division at the U.S. Department of Justice (“Justice Department” or “DOJ”).
+In the current climate, experienced and principled leadership is needed to ensure the civil rights of our most vulnerable populations are protected and enforced.
 Mr. Dreiband’s record of opposing civil rights renders him ill-suited to provide that kind of leadership to the Civil Rights Division.

-This year marks the 60th anniversary of the Civil Rights Division (“Division”).
+Last year marked the 60th anniversary of the Civil Rights Division (“Division”).
 Throughout its history, the Division has defended and vindicated the civil rights of vulnerable Americans.
-In the face of increased violence and pervasive discrimination against LGBT people, our organizations know that the work of the Division is more important than ever.
-In response to this crisis, however, DOJ appears not only to have abandoned its obligation to defend civil rights, but has decided instead to use its authority to inflict additional harm on communities already under attack, including (but certainly not limited to) the LGBT community.
+In the face of increased violence and pervasive discrimination against the LGBT community, our organizations know that the work of the Division is more important than ever.
+In response to this crisis, however, DOJ has gone beyond merely abdicating its obligation to defend civil rights.
+Rather, under Attorney General Jeff Sessions, DOJ has been using its authority to inflict harm on vulnerable and marginalized communities, including LGBT people.

-Attorney General Jeff Sessions began unraveling LGBT protections at the Justice Department on day one and has not stopped since.
-One of his first moves as Attorney General was to halt the Justice Department’s defense of important guidance documents clarifying the protections that exist in federal law for transgender people facing discrimination.
-Specifically, at Jeff Sessions’ direction, DOJ shamefully withdrew its challenge to a poorly reasoned decision from a federal district court in Texas that halted enforcement nationwide of the Department of Education’s guidance regarding transgender students, and cast doubt on other important federal guidance documents dealing with anti-LGBT discrimination.1 Shortly thereafter, the Acting Assistant Attorney General for Civil Rights, along with his counterpart at the Department of Education, rescinded their joint Dear Colleague Letter, which had been providing important assistance to school officials about their obligations to transgender and gender non-conforming students under Title IX.2 Although the rescission of that letter did not alter the underlying protections that exist in federal law, the withdrawal of this guidance document has undermined the safety and well-being of every transgender student in this country.
+Attorney General Sessions began unraveling LGBT protections the minute he arrived at the Justice Department and has not stopped since.
+One of his first moves as Attorney General was to halt the Justice Department’s enforcement of important guidance documents defending transgender people from discrimination.
+Specifically, at Attorney General Sessions’ direction, DOJ shamefully withdrew its challenge to a poorly reasoned, nationwide preliminary injunction in Texas District Court halting the enforcement of the guidance issued by the Department of Education regarding transgender students, and jeopardized other important federal guidance documents dealing with anti-LGBT discrimination.1 Shortly thereafter, the Acting Assistant Attorney General for Civil Rights, along with his counterpart at the Department of Education, rescinded their joint Dear Colleague Letter providing important assistance to school officials about their obligations to transgender and gender non-conforming students under Title IX, thereby jeopardizing the safety of vulnerable transgender students.2 Indeed, since the rescission, the Office of Civil Rights has reportedly begun dismissing complaints of discrimination from transgender students on the grounds that such complaints are not within its jurisdiction.3

-The LGBT community is not the only group that has suffered as a result of the Department of Justice’s abdication of its role as a defender of civil rights.
-This administration’s blatant hostility toward the Muslim community, for example, has been just as vicious and unapologetic.
-Likewise, DOJ has subverted its mission of ensuring and promoting constitutional policing by pulling back from consent decrees with police departments under investigation for failing to protect people of color and other vulnerable populations from discrimination and abuse.5 The Educational Opportunities Section of the Civil Rights Division has apparently been directed to focus on challenging race-conscious admissions policies, notwithstanding schools’ clear legal authority to use such tools to promote important educational goals,6 and, at every opportunity, the Department has repudiated its statutory and moral obligation to defend voting rights.7 In recent months, the Department of Justice has abandoned longstanding litigation in Texas and North Carolina involving laws that courts have denounced not simply for their racially discriminatory effect but for the discriminatory purposes motivating them.
-More recently, DOJ joined forces with the Pence/Kobach Commission’s efforts to suppress the vote, first by sending a letter to 44 States instructing them of their duty to purge voter rolls and demanding they provide information about voter purging requirements within 30 days,8 and then by urging the Supreme Court to allow States to eliminate people from voter registration rolls based merely on their failure to vote in recent elections.16 Although this notorious commission was disbanded as a result of pushback from individuals across the political spectrum, it is imperative that there be strong leadership at the helm of the Civil Rights Division to ensure that voting rights are safeguarded from such intrusions.
+The LGBT community is not the only community that has suffered as a result of the Department of Justice’s abdication of its role in defending civil rights.
+This administration’s blatant hostility toward the Muslim community, for example, has been just as unveiled and vicious.
+Likewise, DOJ has abandoned its mission of ensuring and promoting constitutional policing by pulling back from consent decrees with police departments under investigation for failing to protect people of color and other vulnerable populations from discrimination and abuse.12 The Educational Opportunities Section of the Civil Rights Division has been directed to focus on challenging race-conscious admissions policies, notwithstanding schools’ clear legal authority to use such tools to promote important educational goals,13 and, at every opportunity, the Department has abdicated its statutory and moral obligation to defend voting rights.14 In the last year, the Department of Justice has abandoned longstanding litigation in Texas and North Carolina involving laws that courts have denounced for their racially discriminatory effect, and in some cases, intentionally discriminatory purposes.
+More recently, DOJ joined forces with the Pence/Kobach Commission’s efforts to suppress the vote, first by sending a letter to 44 states instructing them of their duty to purge voter rolls and demanding they provide information about voter purging requirements within 30 days,15 and then by urging the Supreme Court to allow states to eliminate people from voter registration rolls based merely on their failure to vote in recent elections.16 Although this notorious commission was disbanded as a result of pushback from individuals across the political spectrum, it is imperative that there be strong leadership at the helm of the Civil Rights Division to ensure that voting rights are safeguarded from such intrusions.

 The foregoing examples reveal the extent of the DOJ’s anti-civil rights campaign.
 And it is clear that the nomination of Eric Dreiband will not—and is not intended to—improve this Justice Department’s approach to civil rights.
 Mr. Dreiband’s credentials for this job lead to only one conclusion: he has been chosen because this administration has confidence that he will continue to further their anti-civil rights agenda.
 For example, Mr. Dreiband chose to represent the University of North Carolina when it was sued by civil rights groups and the U.S. Department of Justice after North Carolina passed a law (HB2) restricting transgender people’s ability to access public restrooms.
 The nomination of an attorney who volunteered to join a litigation team seeking to frustrate the Civil Rights Division’s efforts to block a North Carolina law restricting transgender people’s access to public restrooms (HB2) is insulting not only to the LGBT community but to the career men and women of the Division who valiantly litigated that case for many months (until the Sessions Justice Department abandoned the litigation following a modification of the law).
 His nomination embodies this Justice Department’s lack of commitment to defending the civil rights of LGBT people.

-Moreover, Mr. Dreiband represented a group of organizations in the Supreme Court seeking religious exemptions from the contraceptive requirement in the Affordable Care Act, an exemption which, if granted, would have made it much more difficult for women to access birth control through an employer-provided health plan.11 He advocated on behalf of Bloomberg, L.P. against 60 women who were challenging the company’s pregnancy leave practices.
-And perhaps most revealing of his personal views, Mr. Dreiband testified as a private citizen (not on behalf of a client) before Congress against the Lilly Ledbetter Fair Pay Act, a law that helped ensure women could sue for discrimination even if their employer succeeded in keeping the discrimination hidden.12
+Moreover, Mr. Dreiband represented a group of organizations in the Supreme Court seeking religious exemptions from the contraceptive requirement in the Affordable Care Act, an exemption which, if granted, would have made it much more difficult for women to access birth control through an employer-provided health plan.18 He advocated on behalf of Bloomberg, L.P. against 60 women who were challenging the company’s pregnancy leave practices.
+And perhaps most revealing of his personal views, Mr. Dreiband testified as a private citizen (not on behalf of a client) before Congress against the Lilly Ledbetter Fair Pay Act, a law that helped ensure women can sue for discrimination even if the employer is able to keep the discrimination hidden.19

 Mr. Dreiband has also spent the vast majority of his career working to defeat worker protections.
-Notably, Mr. Dreiband has leveraged his brief tenure with the EEOC to testify against worker protections before Congress as a private citizen.
-For example, Mr. Dreiband testified in support of Federal legislation that would have significantly limited the EEOC’s ability to initiate or intervene in litigation.
-The bills failed to advance, but if passed, would have placed a chilling effect on future EEOC enforcement action by requiring the agency to prove that their conciliation efforts were made in “good faith.”
-In his testimony, Mr. Dreiband noted the EEOC’s findings that African Americans and Hispanics are arrested and incarcerated at rates disproportionate to their numbers, but testified in favor of legislation that would have made it more difficult for the EEOC to discourage employers from asking for criminal background information in the hiring process.13 Mr. Dreiband has repeatedly taken issue with measures such as “ban the box,” which would limit the unfair use of a job applicant’s conviction history in the hiring process.14 Mr. Dreiband also testified in his personal capacity against the Protecting Older Workers Against Discrimination Act, legislation that would have lowered the burden on older workers to prove age discrimination.15
+Notably, Mr. Dreiband has leveraged his experience with the EEOC to testify against worker protections before Congress as a private citizen.
+For example, Mr. Dreiband testified in support of federal legislation that would have significantly limited the EEOC’s ability to initiate or intervene in litigation.
+The bills failed to advance, but if passed, would have placed a chilling effect on future EEOC enforcement action by requiring the agency to prove their conciliation efforts were made in “good faith.”
+In his testimony, Mr. Dreiband noted the EEOC’s findings that African Americans and Hispanics are arrested and incarcerated at rates disproportionate to their numbers, but testified in favor of legislation that would have made it more difficult for the EEOC to discourage employers from asking for criminal background information in the hiring process.20 Mr. Dreiband has repeatedly taken issue with measures such as “ban the box,” which would limit the unfair use of a job applicant’s criminal history in the hiring process.21 Mr. Dreiband also testified in his personal capacity against the Protecting Older Workers Against Discrimination Act, legislation that would have lowered the burden on older workers to prove age discrimination.22

 The Senate, however, need not roll over and let this happen.
 This body has an important role to play in deciding what direction the Civil Rights Division, the Department of Justice, and by extension, our country will go.
-Particularly at this moment, when the country is still reeling from the violence of Charlottesville and embarrassed by the racist language emanating from the White House, the Senate has an opportunity to send its own message, a message that communicates clearly and emphatically that civil rights enforcement is a key government function, and that the Department of Justice must protect and defend the rights of all citizens, not just those who command the President’s attention.
+Particularly at this moment, when the country is still reeling from the violence of Charlottesville and embarrassed by the racist language emanating from the White House, the Senate has an opportunity to send a clear message that civil rights enforcement is a key government function, and that the Department of Justice must protect and defend the rights of all citizens, not just those who command the President’s attention.
 Mr. Dreiband, with his track record of impeding and resisting civil rights, is simply not the right man for the job.

 Thank you for considering our views on this important issue.
 Please do not hesitate to reach out if we can provide additional information throughout the confirmation process.
 You can reach us through Sharon McGowan, Director of Strategy for Lambda Legal, at firstname.lastname@example.org.